LLM Wiki Skill: Build a Personal Knowledge Base with InfraNodus Gap Analysis

 CLAUDE.mdandAGENTS.md) — configuration that tells the LLM how the wiki is structured, what InfraNodus tools to call at which stage, and what conventions to follow.
 Co-evolved by user and LLM over time.

-wiki.
-The LLM maintains the markdown layer; InfraNodus
+the wiki.
+The LLM maintains the markdown layer;

-maintains the graph layer; the human curates sources and
+InfraNodus maintains the graph layer; the human curates

-directs analysis.
-The two layers stay in sync via the
+sources and directs analysis.
+The two layers stay in

 The 10-Phase Workflow